 Owners of MTA Transportation Revenue Bonds retain a first lien on the other Pledged Revenues, including fares.
-The maturity on such RANs may not exceed 18 months.
-While such notes can be rolled, the final maturity of the notes cannot exceed five years from the date of their original issuance.

-Operating Subsidies include general operating subsidies from the State and local governments under the State's Section 18-b program; special tax-supported operating subsidies (the MTTF Receipts and MMTOA Receipts) after the payment of debt service and certain other obligations relating to MTA's Dedicated Tax Fund senior and subordinated bonds; PMT Revenues after the payment of debt service and certain other obligations relating to senior and subordinated bonds issued under a PMT Resolution that may be adopted by MTA; MTA Bridges and Tunnels operating surplus; Commuter System station maintenance payments; the Urban Taxes; and Congestion Zone Surcharges and Rapid Transit Lane Fines deposited into the General Transportation Account.
+Operating Subsidies include general operating subsidies from the State and local governments under the State's Section 18-b program; special tax-supported operating subsidies (the MTTF Receipts and MMTOA Receipts) after the payment of debt service and certain other obligations relating to MTA's Dedicated Tax Fund senior and subordinated bonds; PMT Revenues after the payment of debt service and certain other obligations relating to senior and subordinated bonds issued under the PMT Resolutions; MTA Bridges and Tunnels operating surplus; Commuter System station maintenance payments; the Urban Taxes; and Congestion Zone Surcharges and Rapid Transit Lane Fines deposited into the General Transportation Account.